Blog · Analysis · Last reviewed June 25, 2026

 The better frame is layered responsibility.
 The AI developer should consider biological misuse.
 The research institution should review sensitive workflows.
 The synthesis provider should screen and keep records.
 The funder should require screened procurement.
 The standards body should harmonize practice.
 The public authority should support evaluation capacity.
 No single layer is enough.
 Together they create friction at the point where digital possibility becomes material access.

 AI turns biology into a more searchable space.
-That can be a civilizational gift.
+That can be a major public good.
 It can also make harmful search easier to attempt.
 The sequence screen is one of the places where society says that not every possible pattern deserves a path into the world.

 Sources